bilkoh/stranger-ttys/posts/hackerone-ctf-micro-cms-v2.md

 So how do we retrieve the credentials?

 #### Double Query Injection
-They key to this technique is the `GROUP BY` modifier.
+The key to this technique is the `GROUP BY` modifier.
 When combined with the aggregate function like count(*) we produce a `Duplicate entry` error that outputs the data we select for.

 This looks complicated, but let's make it easier to parse visually:
 ~~~SQL